axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 ------------------------

 #.
 Click on the button :guilabel:`More`  to select one of the available filters.
-   For a list of available filters, see  `Task filter criterias`_.
+   For a list of available filters, see  `Task filter criteria`_.

 #.
 Click on the newly added filter and configure it.